 2. Develop surveys and other instruments

-Combined, these four modes of data collection will allow IHME researchers to measure and track use and access to key interventions, outcomes, and inputs and quality of care provided at facilities.
+Combined, these four modes of data collection allow IHME researchers to measure and track use and access to key interventions, outcomes, and inputs and quality of care provided at facilities.

 3. Monitor data collection